edgedb/edgedb/docs/edgeql/funcops/bool.rst

 ----------

-.. eql:operator:: NOT: NOT A
+.. eql:operator:: NOT: NOT bool -> bool

-    :optype A: bool
-    :resulttype: bool

     Logical negation.